gearglow/ReptiliaWithATwist/The List.md

 "He's always wanted siblings.
 And anyway you could do worse for a brother than Harry."

 Ginny scoffed.
 "I have!
 You've met Percy!
-Git has barely said two words to any of us that wasn't yelling at us to be quiet since he started at the Ministry."
+The git has barely said two words to any of us that wasn't yelling at us to be quiet since he started at the Ministry."

 "Still," she continued after a moment, "the ways he's changed remind me of a friend of mine."
 She sighed.
-"If Harry *does* turn out a girl, like her, I don't suppose it would change my chances one way or another.
+"If Harry *does* turn out to be a girl, like her, I don't suppose it would change my chances one way or another.
 Pretty sure even *Charlie* has a better shot than me at this point.
 But it *does* have me thinking. *Do* I like girls?
 I suppose even thinking about it means I probably do, at least a little bit."

 Hermione hummed noncommittally.

 "What about you, Hermione?"
 Ginny continued.

 "What *about* me?"
 Hermione retorted.